Johnston airlifted to hospital after NW200 crash

 Johnston came off at the Church Corner section of the circuit during a qualifying session for the Supersport class on Thursday afternoon.

-The Supersport practice was red-flagged and was not re-started.
+The Supersport practice was red-flagged and was not restarted.

 The 34-year-old was transported to York Corner by ambulance and then taken to hospital in the air ambulance.